Karter87/unifi-os/README.md

 ## Docker cotainer

-- O/S: Debian buster (11)
+Debian buster 11
+Postgres

 ## Camera(s)
 - Unifi G3 Flex

 ## Disclaimer
-This repository is inspired by https://github.com/markdegrootnl/unifi-protect-arm64
+This repository is based on the work of: https://github.com/markdegrootnl/unifi-protect-arm64

 This Docker image is not associated with Ubiquity (Unifi) in any way.
-We do not distribute any third party software and only use packages that are freely available on the internet.
+Used packages are freely available on the internet.

 This repository is pure for educational use.
-For production, this solution is not sutable due to stability, imho.
+For production, this solution is not suitable due to lack of stability.